 ‘A personal data breach may, if not addressed in an appropriate and timely manner, result in physical, material or non-material damage to natural persons such as loss of control over their personal data or limitation of their rights, discrimination, identity theft or fraud, financial loss, unauthorised reversal of pseudonymisation, damage to reputation, loss of confidentiality of personal data protected by professional secrecy or any other significant economic or social disadvantage to the natural person concerned.’

-To help decide whether to report breaches, it’s advisable to assess each one on a case-by-case basis.
+To help decide whether to report a data protection breach, it’s advisable to assess each one on a case-by-case basis.
 Whereas some personal data breaches may not only inconvenience those that need the data to perform their job, others stand to affect large numbers of individuals and result in emotional, physical and material damage.

 Example GDPR personal data breaches that need to be reported to ICO and any affected individuals